Should I Change CAFM Provider? Find the Right Solution

 For over 30 years, SFG20 has been the recognised standard for building maintenance specification and continues to provide support to businesses across a multitude of sectors.
 Our technical experts know what makes a top-quality CAFM system and have made this guide to run you through everything you need to evaluate before changing CAFM providers.

-Throughout this article, we’ll go over all the best features to look out for in CAFM, the most common mistakes during implementation and how to address them, how to find the best CAFM for you, and more.
+Throughout this article, we’ll go over all the best features to look out for in CAFM and how to get buy-in from your team for a new CAFM.

 What Makes A Good CAFM?